selj123/InfoCom-Drone-3-Route_Planning/README.md

     flask run
     ```

-Note: Don't user `python3 build.py` to run the webserver, since this does not porvide all the functionalities requied by the application.
+Note: Don't use `python3 build.py` to run the webserver, since this does not porvide all the functionalities requied by the application.